 The Town program includes measures for a regulatory control program to ensure all construction projects are in compliance with Town of Mount Pleasant Ordinance Chapter 153.
 This ordinance requires:

 Water Quality Review ProcessTown review for your project is dependent on the land disturbance area and type of construction being completed.
+In the Coastal Zone, projects that are within a 1/2 mile of a receiving water body are subject to additional State and Town submittal requirements.
 Use the NPDES Phase II Approval Process PDF to determine what type of Town review is appropriate for your project.

 The Town charges NPDES Plan Review Fees and Water Quality Inspection fees for new projects.
 Please review our NPDES Fee Schedule and include a copy and the appropriate fees with your submittal.
 The plan review fee will not be charged by SCDHEC, unless they choose to perform a separate technical review.
 These fees are separate from the SCDHEC Permit Fee.